yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 [ ] Test random colors for each node -> Graph Editor Settings [ ] add_attribute, if output is single stream with a type, set the color.
 Maybe make it generic [ ] Allow the popup menu to have sections.
+Custom SubGraphs/Resources/Folders maybe [X] Hightlight the node being evaluated rather than the connections [X] Do not update what it's not dirty
-Custom SubGraphs/Resources/Folders maybe [X] Introduce the mesh/spline data type
+[X] Introduce the mesh/spline data type
 	[X] NOdes of type Curve/Mesh
 	[X] Node to gather